 To file a claim for reimbursement, complete the "Dependent Care Reimbursement" form.
-Copies of the form are available from Aetna Member Services, on the Aetna website and on the employee intranet site.
+Copies of the form are available from Payflex and on the employee intranet site.
 You must provide the following information in your claim submission:

-- Dependent's name - Provider's name, address and tax ID (or Social Security) number - The cost, nature and place of the service(s) performed - An indication of whether the provider is related to you and, if so, how (if the provider is your child, you must also include the child's age) - Proof of payment
+- Dependent's name - Provider's name, address and tax ID (or Social Security) number - The cost, nature and place of the service(s) performed - An indication of whether the provider is related to you and, if so, how (if the provider is your child, you must also include the child's age) - Proof of payment\

-You can ask your dependent care provider to sign the claim form as verification of payment.
+\You can ask your dependent care provider to sign the claim form as verification of payment.
 Detailed bills or receipts are also considered acceptable documentation for dependent care expenses.